 Complete Module information is available in the Book of Modules.

-Students coming to UL for Fall 2013-2014 should select their modules from the Module Booklets which are available in our documents section.
+Students coming to UL for Fall or Spring should select their modules from the Module Booklets which are available in our documents section on the left hand side of this page.

 Detailed information about registering for modules, lectures, tutorials and exams will be covered in the comprehensive orientation programme when you arrive.
 The International Education Division also provides one-to-one advice on request.